bejoinka/aoc2022/README.md

 ### golang
 I started learning go on 12/3 and i'm using aoc to get a little better with it. the code still feels like i'm creating boilerplate where i maybe shouldn't (lots of `for i, v := range`), so I'm hoping to get some good feedback from experts who have more experience here.

+### js
+from the home directory:
+ - run `npm run test:watch -- day#` to have ongoing test support while working.
+ - run `node index.js aoc # --part #` to run with actual values.

 ### times